Thorough Measures for Waste Materials

 Reduction of packing and packaging materials

 Nissan has been making great efforts to reduce the number of wooden pallets and cardboard boxes used in import and export parts shipping, replacing them with units made from steel for more than 30 years, and plastic for more than 20 years, which can be returned and foldable for reuse.
-Since fiscal 2011, the adoption rate for these containers has exceeded 98%.
 We have also been working with our Alliance partner Renault to expand the use of our globally standardized, returnable containers.
 Through design activities carried out concurrently with logistics operations, we have recently been considering ways to optimize the shape of parts from the development stage, thus contributing to a reduction in the packaging materials we use.